jyp/prettiest/paper/blog.md

 -   Objection 1: *All this fuss for ONE LINE?*
--   Reply 1: Every computer-science academic has once in their lifetime been in a killing mood due to a one-line-to-long printout causing a paper to spill over the page limit.
+-   Reply 1: Every computer-science academic has once in their lifetime been in a killing mood due to a one-line-too-long printout causing a paper to spill over the page limit.
 So that extra line saved *is* worth something.
 Plus, we can construct examples where more space can be saved.